US Airways: Post-2005 merger

 During 2006, the airline began consolidating its operations under the US Airways brand.
 Operations were not fully integrated until October 2008, when government approval was obtained to allow the airlines to operate under a single operating certificate.

 In May 2006, the US Airways and America West web sites were merged.
 The new US Airways web site united the two brands using graphics and styles reflective of the airline's new livery and services.

 In July 2006, US Airways and America West ordered 20 new Airbus A350 aircraft.

 In December 2006, US Airways became the first American "legacy" carrier to add the Embraer 190 to its mainline fleet.
-It remains one of only three American carriers to operate the E190 in scheduled service, JetBlue and Breeze being the others.
+It remains one of only three mainline American carriers to have operated the E190 in scheduled service, JetBlue (who retired their E190 fleet in 2025) and Breeze being the others.

 At the end of 2006, US Airways made a bid for competitor Delta Air Lines, which it opposed, treating it as a hostile takeover by US Airways.
 The final bid was valued at $10 billion but was withdrawn on January 31, 2007, since US Airways failed to secure backing from Delta's creditors.
 The airline stated that it would no longer pursue a possible takeover of Delta.

 Aircraft were equipped with Verizon Airfone in every row of seats.
 When Verizon ended the service, the airline deactivated the service and removed the phones in all aircraft by 2007.

 Overnight on March 4, 2007, the US Airways and America West computer reservation systems merged.
 US Airways, which previously used the Sabre airline computer system, switched to the new QIK system, an overlay for the SHARES system that had been used by America West.
 A few of the features from the Sabre system were incorporated into the new joint system, with the most prominent being the continued utilization of the Sabre ramp partition "DECS" for all computer functions related to weight and balance, aircraft loading and technical flight tracking within the company.